 Related Reading: 8 Ways To Cultivate Emotional Safety In Your Relationship

 3. Marriage brings a sense of community

 Marriage brings with it a sense of belonging, not just to your spouse, but to their family and a wider community.
-“Marriage was sort of a gateway for me,” says Shane, “I wasn’t always very close to my own family, but after I got married, my spouse’s large, warm family welcomed me with open arms.
+“Marriage was sort of a gateway for me,” says Shane, a dance teacher from Woodstock, “I wasn’t always very close to my own family, but after I got married, my spouse’s large, warm family welcomed me with open arms.
 Celebrating holidays and so on with them really made me feel like I was part of a great circle of love and helped me understand healthy family dynamics.”

 4. Marriage is an affirmation of your commitment